Te Ao Mārama (EP): Songs

 The EP opens with "Te Ara Tika / The Path", which Lorde called her "favourite one" from the EP.
 It is followed up by the title track, "Te Ao Mārama / Solar Power", which was translated to Māori by Hēmi Kelly.
 Kelly said of the song, "I love the warmth of summer so it was easy for me to connect with the lyrics".
 Kelly noted the song's lyrical themes of "leaving your worries behind and moving into a positive space", and connected it to Māori creation narratives "of moving from darkness, te pō, into the world of light, te ao mārama".

 The third track is "Mata Kohore / Stoned at the Nail Salon".
 The song's translator, Hana Mereraiha, explained of the Māori title that "'Mata Kohore' means sort of red eyes but also blurry-eyes, so when you're not quite seeing clearly – maybe you're over-thinking, or not seeing things so clearly".
 It is followed by "Hua Pirau / Fallen Fruit", which was translated by Tīmoti Kāretu.
 Lorde said that Hua Pirau translates to "fruit that is rotten, or fruit that is fermented".
 She also explained that there was difficulty in translating some of the metaphors of the song into Māori, "because the song is speaking to an older generation about what they have left us with, in terms of fucking up our planet, basically".

 The final track on Te Ao Mārama is "Hine-i-te-Awatea / Oceanic Feeling", translated by Mereraiha.
 Of the title, Lorde said "Hine-i-te-Awatea is the maiden of the dawn – goddess of new beginnings.
 She's the daughter of the sun.
 I welcome her at the end of the song."

 Release

 All proceeds from the release of the EP were donated to two New Zealand charities, Forest and Bird and Te Hua Kawariki Charitable Trust.
-The EP was released on 9 September 2021, three days before Te Wiki o te Reo Māori / Māori Language Week.
+The EP was released on 9 September 2021, four days before Te Wiki o te Reo Māori / Māori Language Week.